Romario-Stankovic/sensor-systems/README.md

 ### 📖 Guide:

-1. Follow the schematic bellow to connect your components:
+1. Follow the schematic below to connect your components:

     ![Schematic](.github/images/schematic.svg "Schematic")
 2. Download ```ArduinoProject.ino``` file from the repository